Storm Debi to batter Ireland with gusts of up to 130km/h

 While a yellow warning for every county in Ireland came into effect at midnight and is due to remain until 3pm on Monday, the majority of people are also living in areas where the Irish meteorological agency has issued red warnings due to “severe and damaging gusts”.

-The first red warning, which applies to Clare, Kerry, Limerick, Tipperary, east Galway and south Roscommon, came into effect at 2am and expires at 5am.
+The first red warning has been extended in east Galway and south Roscommon until 7am.

-As the storm tracks northeast over the island, a second red warning will then apply for Dublin, Kildare, Laois, Louth, Meath, Wicklow, Offaly and Westmeath between 5am and 8am.
+As the storm tracks northeast over the island, a second red warning has come into effect for Dublin, Kildare, Laois, Louth, Meath, Wicklow, Offaly and Westmeath until 9am.

-A status orange wind warning also applies to these counties as well as Longford, Cavan, Monaghan, Kilkenny and Carlow from 2am until 10am.
+A status orange wind warning also applies to these counties as well as Longford, Cavan, Monaghan, Kilkenny, Longford, Clare, Kerry, Limerick, Tipperary, Carlow and the rest of Galway and Roscommon from 2am until 10am.

 A separate orange wind warning has been in effect since 1am for Cork.